c4tom/DreamDevBox/docs/getting-started/create-your-first-project.rst

 .. code-block:: bash

-   # navigate to your Devilbox git directory
+   # navigate to your DreamDevBox git directory
    host> cd path/to devilbox

    # navigate to the data directory